Support structures for people with disabilities

 Structures in France

-• Assist, control and represent the persons accompanied.
+• Assist, supervise, and represent the persons receiving support.

 • Advise and guide the person.

-• Foster the person's participation in his or her journey and the choices concerning him or her, and gather, with attention his or her wishes and needs.
+• Encourage the person's participation in their journey and the choices that affect them, and carefully listen to their wishes and needs.

 Main source of funding